Why I am Still a Christian (Even After Being Kicked Out)

 - May 14

-- 7 min read
+- 8 min read

 Every Sunday, without fail, my family had the same routine.
 We woke up, got dressed in our best, went to the 10 AM service, and then finished off the morning with our favorite Chinese Buffet (well, as Chinese as you could get in Hermitage, TN).
 It was called the Golden Dragon, and it sat perfectly wedged between a carwash and a Wal-Mart.
 Things have changed since the mid-nineties.
-Now, the Chinese buffet turned into a Hooters (that's closed), and the Wal-Mart turned into a Hobby Lobby, Big Lots, and Goodwill.
+Now the Chinese buffet has turned into a Hooters (that's closed), and the Wal-Mart has turned into a Hobby Lobby, Big Lots, and Goodwill.
 Times change, people grow, but if you're to believe the writer of Hebrews, Jesus remains the same "Yesterday, today, and forever."
 (Heb.
 13:8).

 That is not the Christianity I claim.